Akord-com/akord-js-tutorial/README.md

 - Access the content in your vaults
 - Build a 'PermaDiary'

-More info about the protocol is available on[https://docs.akord.com/overview/about](Akord Docs).
+More info about the protocol is available on [Akord Docs](https://docs.akord.com/overview/about).

 ## Available Scripts